 Dreaming of the Kitchen Patio Filled with Window Boxes

-It was once just a dream… in early spring I would sit back on the step off the sunroom dreaming of the kitchen patio and garden I hoped to create in that muddy mess.
+It was once just a dream… in early spring I would sit back on the step off the sunroom dreaming of the kitchen patio and garden I hoping to create in that muddy mess.

 Spring Window Box Planting Ideas